-LOUIS GLECKEL, MD, has been a member of our Board since June 2009 and currently serves as a member of our Nominating Committee (as defined below).
-Dr. Gleckel co-founded ProHealth Care Associates in 1997, a comprehensive state of the art multispecialty physician group practice with offices in Long Island and Bronx, NY.
-At ProHealth, he is the Division Chief of Cardiology and Internal Medicine specializing in Preventative Cardiology, Metabolic Syndrome and Internal Medicine with particular emphasis on complications from high risk patients having Diabetes and Heart Disease.
+LOUIS GLECKEL, MD, has been a member of our Board since June 2009 and currently serves as a member of our Compensation Committee and Chairman of our Nominating Committee.
+In 1997, Dr. Gleckel co-founded ProHealth Care Associates, a comprehensive state of the art multi-specialty physician group practice with offices in Long Island and Bronx, New York.
+At ProHealth, he is the Division Chief of Cardiology and Internal Medicine specializing in Preventative Cardiology, Metabolic Syndrome and Internal Medicine with particular emphasis on high-risk patients with complications from diabetes and heart disease.
 He was named to New York Magazine's Best Doctors list for three years, New York Metro Area Best Doctors list for fourteen years and the 2008 Nassau County Best Doctors list.
-For over ten years Dr. Gleckel has been a team physician for the NY Jets and NY Islanders as well as for the tennis players at the US Open.
+For over ten years Dr. Gleckel has been a team physician for the New York Jets and New York Islanders as well as for the tennis players at the US Open.
 Dr. Gleckel also served as Chairman of the Board of Invicta Corporation, a development stage company that designed, manufactured and marketed photochromic eyeglass lenses, for approximately four years until his resignation in February 2005.

 Dr. Gleckel brings to the Board extensive knowledge of the medical, pharmaceutical and related industries as a distinguished doctor, as well as experience in successful business development and board service.
-This experience, as well as his independence and his performance as a Board member, led the Board to conclude that he should be nominated to serve another term as a director.
+This experience, as well as his independence and his performance as a Board member and chairman of our Nominating Committee, led the Board to conclude that he should be nominated to serve another term as a director.

-MARK LEVENTHAL has been a member of our Board since June 2009 and currently serves as the Chairman of the Nominating Committee (as defined below) and as a member of our Compensation Committee.
+MARK LEVENTHAL has been a member of our Board since June 2009 and currently serves as the Chairman of the Compensation Committee and as a member of our Nominating Committee.
 In 1974, he joined The Beacon Companies, LLP, a family business that developed office buildings, hotels, retail and multi-family housing throughout the United States.
-Some of the projects in the Boston area included Rowes Wharf consisting of 100 luxury condos, 400,000 square feet of office space, a 230 room hotel, and a marina; One Post Office Square consisting of 750,000 sq. ft. of office space; three additional hotels (over 700 rooms) including the Meridian Hotel; over 2500 multifamily housing units in and around Boston; and One, Two and Three Center Plaza.
-Many of these properties formed the foundation for Beacon Properties, a REIT which went public with a \$400 million valuation in 1994 and was listed on the New York Stock Exchange.
+Some of his projects in the Boston area included: Rowes Wharf consisting of 100 luxury condos, 400,000 square feet of office space, a 230 room hotel, and a marina; One Post Office Square consisting of 750,000 square feet of office space; three additional hotels including the Meridian Hotel; and over 2,500 multifamily housing units in and around Boston.
+Many of these properties formed the foundation for Beacon Properties, a REIT which was listed on the New York Stock Exchange in 1994.
 Beacon Properties was subsequently sold to Equity Office Properties, an owner and operator of a national portfolio of office buildings, for approximately \$4.4 billion in 1997.
 Since that time, Mr. Leventhal has continued to invest in real estate in Massachusetts, Rhode Island and Connecticut.
 Mr. Leventhal holds a Bachelor's degree in Civil Engineering from Northeastern University.

 Mr. Leventhal brings to the Board more than thirty years of business and financial expertise.
-This experience, as well as his independence and his performance as a Board member, led the Board to conclude that he should be nominated to serve another term as a director.
+This experience, as well as his independence and his performance as a Board member and chairman of our Compensation Committee, led the Board to conclude that he should be nominated to serve another term as a director.